techsev/resume/README.md

 * Other Shutter Boss features includes:

-	+ Production list that allowed 2 way communication between the plant manager and myself.
+	+ Production list Intranet site that allowed 2 way communication between the plant manager and myself.

-	+ Intranet site that allowed supervisors to browse all production orders since the system was activated.
+	+ Intranet site that allowed President and supervisors to browse all production orders since the system was activated in 2010.

 	+ Create production reports and year to date charts as well as forecast required materials based on upcoming order variables such as colour, size, frame types etc